vineetbatthina/portfolio/README.md

 - [Kanyarashi](https://github.com/gopinathsjsu/team-project-kanyarashi) : A new age hotel booking system based on dynamic holidays or recent trends found on twitter based on sentiment analysis

 ## Get in Touch
 I'm always excited to connect with fellow developers and tech enthusiasts.
-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/vineet-batthina/)

 Let's collaborate and build amazing things together! 😄